drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/03.product-attributes/docs.md

 #### Rendered attribute element type
 The rendered attribute element type works by using the Add to Cart Form view display mode for the product attribute.
 (The default display mode for the product attribute is used if the Add to Cart Form display mode is not explicitly enabled.)

-To access this administrative UI, navigate to your list of Product attributes at `/admin/commerce/product-attributes` and click the *Edit* button for the product attribute.
-Select *Rendered attribute* for the Element type and then click the *Save* button at the bottom of the page.
+To access this administrative UI, navigate to your list of Product attributes at `/admin/commerce/product-attributes` and click the "Edit" button for the product attribute.
+Select "Rendered attribute" for the Element type and then click the "Save" button at the bottom of the page.

 ![Select rendered attributes element type](../../images/product-attributes-ui-1.jpg)